Erich Hartmann

 Hartmann achieved his 352nd and last aerial victory at midday on 8 May 1945, hours before the German surrender.
 Along with the remainder of JG 52, he surrendered to United States Army forces and was turned over to the Red Army.
 In an attempt to pressure him into service with the Soviet-aligned East German National People's Army, he was tried on war crimes charges and convicted.
 Hartmann was initially sentenced to 20 years of imprisonment, later increased to 25 years, and spent 10 years in Soviet prison camps and gulags until he was released in 1955.
 In 1997, the Russian Federation posthumously cleared him of all charges.

-In 1956, Hartmann joined the newly established West German Air Force in the Bundeswehr, and became the first Geschwaderkommodore of Jagdgeschwader 71 "Richthofen".
+In 1956, Hartmann joined the newly established West German Luftwaffe in the Bundeswehr, and became the first Geschwaderkommodore of Jagdgeschwader 71 "Richthofen".
 He was forced into retirement in 1970 for his opposition to the procurement of the F-104 Starfighter over safety concerns.
 In his later years, after his military career had ended, he became a civilian flight instructor.
 Hartmann died on 20 September 1993 at age 71.